vincentbernat/network-lab/lab-routes-ipv6/README.md

 tables.
 Note that in the IPv4 case, there are 2 calls to fib_table_lookup() (local, main) but as they are on the same level, we only see one.

+A small test with 40k routes show that compiling-out table support saves about 100ns.
+Compiling-out subtree support only saves less than 5%.
+This roughly matches the flamegraph (75% time spent in `ip6_pol_route_output` for a total of 300ns minus 5%).